Jeff Buckley and Australia 1995-6

 1. Introduction

-During his brief period of international fame between 1991 - when he featured in a New York memorial concert to his late father Tim Buckley (1947-75) - and death by drowning in Memphis on 29 May 1997, American musician, singer and songwriter Jeff Buckley (1966-1997) achieved unprecedented popularity in Australia.
+During a brief period of international fame between 1991 - when he featured in a New York memorial concert to his late father Tim - and death by drowning in Memphis on 29 May 1997, the American musician, singer and songwriter Jeff Buckley (1966-1997) achieved unprecedented popularity in Australia.
 Local audiences and music fans had in many instances previously picked up on foreign musicians and performing artists well before the rest of the world, including The Beatles, Rodriguez, ABBA and Jeff Buckley.
 The latter twice toured the country to sell-out audiences - in 1995 and 1996.
 Sales in Australia of his album Grace (1994) were substantial, indicative of widespread early acceptance.
 As Google AI noted:

 Jeff Buckley's album Grace achieved significant sales success in Australia, becoming an eight-times platinum record and selling approximately 600,000 copies, according to JB Hi-Fi.
 While the album's initial global release saw modest sales and mixed reviews, Australia embraced it early.
 One theory for this success is the heavy airplay the album received on Triple J, a national youth radio network, which helped propel it to popularity in Australia.